 Peppermint is widely recognized for its minty flavor, cooling properties, and refreshing smell, all of which can be utilized for banishing oral malodor.

 The oil extracted from peppermint leaves works as an antiseptic solution that can help fight oral bacteria when used as a mouth rinse.
-This claim was substantiated by a 2013 study published in the European Journal of Dentistry.
-Results found peppermint-based mouthwash to be more effective than the placebo in controlling the growth of bad bacteria in the mouth.
 (9)

 Alcohol-based mouthwashes tend to dry out the mouth when used regularly, which is one of the prime reasons for bad breath.
 Thus, the use of regular OTC mouthwashes can prove counterproductive in the long run.

 However, peppermint oil is hydrating and helps in reducing mouth dryness when used as an ingredient of a mouthwash.